CTD

 Bladder irritation

-Cyclophosphamide may irritate your bladder and cause discomfort when you pee (pass urine).
+Cyclophosphamide may irritate your bladder and cause discomfort when you pass urine (pee).
+It is important to:

-• Empty your bladder regularly and to try to pee as soon as you feel the need to.
+- try to pass urine as soon as you feel you need to.

 Low blood pressure